Edge-guided Low-light Image Enhancement with Inertial Bregman Alternating Linearized Minimization: Edge-guided model with algorithm

 with certain strongly convex function $\psi$ and the Bregman divergence $D_\psi(\cdot,\cdot)$.

-In the following, we propose an inertial Bregman alternating linearized minimization algorithm to solve the general optimization problem that minimizes the function given in \eqref{problem}.
-The algorithm framework is summarized in Algorithm \ref{algo1}.
-In Algorithm \ref{algo1}, the kernel functions $\psi_k$ and $\varphi_k$, for all $k$, are selected to be strongly convex with the smallest moduli $\rho_1$ and $\rho_2$, respectively.
-The most related works are \cite{gao2020gauss,guo2023two,mukkamala2020convex,he2022unified,pock2016inertial}.
+We propose an inertial Bregman alternating linearized minimization algorithm to solve the general optimization problem that minimizes the function given in \eqref{problem}.
+The algorithm framework is summarized in Algorithm \ref{algo1}, where the kernel functions $\psi_k$ and $\varphi_k$, for all $k$, are selected to be strongly convex with the smallest moduli $\rho_1$ and $\rho_2$, respectively.